cshoben/dataQuest_designingAndCreatingDatabase/main.md

     ## [1] "id"    "last"  "first"

-The last thing to change the remaining column names into “person_id”, “last_name”, and “first_name”.
+Great.
+The last thing is to change these remaining column names into “person_id”, “last_name”, and “first_name”.

 ``` r
 rename_id_person_codes <- "